chrislopresto/dotfiles/README.md

 # chrislopresto dotfiles

-These are my dotfiles.
-This repository is a [homesick castle](https://github.com/technicalpickles/homesick).
+These are my main dotfiles.
+They use [ellipsis](https://ellipsis.sh/) for installation.

 ## Installation